Jennifer Lopez Wears Semi-Sheer Tiered Nude Dress to TIFF Party

 The singer had her hair down and straight with a middle part and wore a smokey eye and coral lip for makeup.
 On her feet, she wore a pair of slouchy nude boots.

-In the film, Lopez plays Judy Robles, mother to wrestling star Anthony Robles.
+In the film, Jennifer plays Judy Robles, mother to wrestling star Anthony Robles.

 In a post about the role on Instagram, J.Lo wrote, “I can’t wait for you guys to see this movie!!!!
 This is my favorite picture from what was one of the most magical nights I think I’ve ever had with a film.
 Besides playing Selena, playing the role of Judy Robles and bringing her and her struggles and triumphs with her amazing son, Anthony Robles to life, was one of the great honors of my life.”